-- 1. Fifteen (15) lecture hours. - 2.
-Eighteen (18) Fifteen (15) high intensity laboratory hours. - 3.
-Twenty-one (21) Eighteen (18) laboratory hours. - 4.
-Twenty-four (24) Twenty-one (21) clinical hours. - 5.
-Thirty (30) non-instructional hours. - 6.
-Thirty-five (35) hours of other assigned responsibilities. - 7.
-Any combination of the above listed assignments equaling 1.000 full-time equivalency. - 2.
-Definitions - a.
+- a.
 Lecture Hours: Instructor student contact hours in which the instructor normally gives a lecture presentation which was previously prepared, and students are required to complete substantial work prior to or after such lecture presentation. - b.
-High Intensity Laboratories are specialized educational environments where students engage in hands-on, immersive learning experiences, often involving live projects and the use of expensive specialized equipment.
-These labs demand extensive preparation by instructors and may require continuous monitoring to ensure student safety and the appropriate utilization of resources.
+High Intensity Laboratories are specialized educational environments where students engage in hands-on, immersive learning experiences, often involving live-projects and the use of expensive specialized equipment.
+These labs demand-extensive preparation by instructors and may require continuous monitoring to-ensure student safety and the appropriate utilization of resources.
 Instructors play a vital role in overseeing students' activities, emphasizing safety protocols, and guiding them through real-time applications to facilitate a comprehensive learning experience. - c.
-Instructor student contact hours in which both the student and the faculty have significant preparation before the scheduled contact time as well as significant work to be done after the scheduled contact time.
-The high intensity lab designation will apply to laboratory Science courses (Architecture, Astronomy, Biology, Chemistry, Geography (GIS and GEOG), Geology, Oceanography, Nursing, Pharmacy Technology, Physics, Psychiatric Technology), and Applied Technology courses (Aeronautics, Automotive (AUTO, ACR and HMDT), Electronics (ELEC and ELECTR), HVAC, Machinist Technology, Water Supply Technology, and Welding).
-For other lab courses, petitions for the "High Intensity Laboratory" designation will be reviewed annually in the Spring semester by the Lab Parity Committee, who will determine the courses that qualify for the high intensity laboratory designation for the following Fall semester onward.
-The Lab Parity Committee shall consist of two administrators, selected by the Vice President of Instruction, and three faculty, appointed by the Faculty Association President, with at least two faculty members from departments with laboratory courses.
-If the course does not have any revision to its units, contact hours, topical outline, measurable objectives, or methods of evaluation, then the Lab Parity Committee shall sign off on the continued parity in subsequent semesters.
-Those labs deemed high intensity are those that meet the California General Education Transfer Curriculum (CalGETC) requirement for laboratory science.
+High Intensity Laboratory Hours: Instructor student contact hours in which both the student and the faculty have significant preparation before the scheduled contact time as well as significant work to be done after the scheduled contact time.
+The high intensity lab designation will apply to laboratory Science courses articulated to the IGETC pattern.
+(Architecture, Astronomy, Biology, Chemistry, Geography (GIS and GEOG), Geology, Oceanography, Nursing, Pharmacy Technology, Physics, Psychiatric Technology), and Applied Technology courses (Aeronautics, Automotive (AUTO, ACR and HMDT), Electronics (ELEC and ELECTR), HVAC, Machinist Technology, Water Supply Technology, and Welding).
+For other lab courses, petitions for the "High Intensity Laboratory" designation must go through the Articulation process. will be reviewed annually in the Spring semester by the Lab Lecture Parity High Intensity Laboratory Committee, who will determine the courses that qualify for the high intensity laboratory designation for the following Fall semester onward.

+The Lab Parity Committee shall consist of two administrators, selected by the Vice-President of Instruction, and three faculty, appointed by the Faculty Association-President, with at least two faculty members from departments with laboratory